Introduction To Java Interview Questions For Fresher Applicants

-An abstract class can inherit only one abstract class; however, in the interface, a class may implement several interfaces.
-This proves Interface supports Multiple Inheritance whereas Abstract class does not.
+An abstract class can inherit only one abstract class; however, a class may implement several interfaces in the interface.
+This proves Interface supports Multiple Inheritance, whereas Abstract class does not.

-An abstract class can provide default code as it contains both incomplete and complete members whereas an interface cannot provide any code as it contains only incomplete member
+An abstract class can provide default code as it contains incomplete and complete members, whereas an interface cannot provide any code as it contains an incomplete member.

-An abstract class comes into picture when we want to share a common functionality in a parent-child relationship whereas Interface is used to define and enforce polymorphism, decoupling, and standardization
+An abstract class comes into the picture when we want to share a common functionality in a parent-child relationship, whereas Interface is used to define and enforce polymorphism, decoupling, and standardization

 5. Difference between private, protected, public, and package modifier or keyword in Java

-package level access is considered to be default access level offered by Java if in case no access modifier is identified
+package-level access is considered to be the default access level offered by Java if in case no access modifier is identified